Grow your own Luffa Sponge

 • You can use a soft paintbrush or simply pick the male flower and rub the pollen onto the female flower’s centre

 Some fruit won’t take regardless of what you do to them, this is not your fault, it just happens.
-Sometimes you’ll only have male flowers for a week and no female flowers, this also just happens.
-Be patient, both types of flowers will come.
+Sometimes you’ll only have male flowers for a week and no female flowers – or in reverse, this also just happens.
+Be patient, both types of flowers will come at the same time at some point, I promise.

 Image